SAP/alert-notification-node-client/docs/event-api-objects/consumer-event.md

 #### Description

 An enum which shows the status of an event.
-If the event was not delivered to the its status will be _UNDELIVERED_, on the other hand if a _STORE_ action was delivered and saved the status of the event will be _MATCHED_.
+If the event was not delivered its status will be _UNDELIVERED_, on the other hand if a _STORE_ action was delivered and saved the status of the event will be _MATCHED_.

 #### Properties